-Hi I’m starting my own lab at the School of Biological and Health Systems Engineering at Arizona State University.
-My work is about a lot of things, but I’m driven by some core concepts.
+We are a new lab at the School of Biological and Health Systems Engineering at Arizona State University.
+Our work is about a lot of things, but I’m driven by some core concepts.

 Interaction: Living systems aren’t static.
-Biology, for me, is about finding and engaging with the dynamism of life.
+Biology, for us, is about finding and engaging with the dynamism of life.
 Understanding is not passive.
-I study life by building and creating with it and whether the result is science or art is up to the beholder.
+We study life by building and creating with it and whether the result is science or art is up to the beholder.

 Complexity: Organisms are greater than the sum of their parts.
 To respect this rare truth, I strive to reduce biology as little as possible experimentally and accept the unknown into the process of discovery.
 I also struggle to describe complex biological systems, a language demanding both math and poetry.

-Naiveté: I don’t pretend to know what I’m doing and I don’t expect anyone else to either.
-I stumble across disciplines and embrace unpopular methods, because you can’t know where the best ideas come from and you are less likely to find what you are looking for than fall backwards into something amazing.
+Naiveté: We don’t pretend to know what we’re doing and nor do we expect anyone else to.
+Our lab stumbles across disciplines and embraces unpopular methods, because you can’t know where the best ideas come from and you are less likely to find what you are looking for than fall backwards into something amazing.